MayFly-AI/manual/create3/teleop/index.md

 ---
-title: Drive iRobot Create3 using a sensorleap camera
+title: Drive iRobot Create3 using the wireless pose camera
 sort: 1
 ---

-**Assumptions:** You either bought a sensorleap camera where a ros2 docker is preinstalled and running or you installed and setup our ros2 docker container yourself: [Setup ROS2 docker](/sensorleap_manual/ros2)
+**Assumptions:** You installed and setup our ros2 docker container: [Setup ROS2 docker](/manual/ros2)

 There are different approaches to driving around the robot: